 Hitting is so mental it's mind-blowing.
 You have a pitcher with a dominant fastball, your teammates are depending on you, the other team is cheering, your coach has expectations, the umpire is horrible and you're expected to execute even when statistics say you have on average a 30% chance of success.

 It's a mind-screw right?

-This means, understanding what to focus on, keeping an even-keel, minimizing head movement, having quick hands, staying inside the pitch with a swing that gives you good lift on the ball...
+This means, understanding what to focus on, keeping an even keel, minimizing head movement, having quick hands, and staying inside the pitch with a swing that gives you good lift on the ball...

 ...oh yeah and you have to do this all without thinking because if you've already forgot, you only have four-tenths of a second.